draeger-lab/SPECIMEN/docs/source/hqtb/hqtb-config.rst

             medium: default

         refinement_extension:
-            # default (usually) fine
+            # Default (usually) fine
             id: locus_tag
-            # default fine
+            # Default fine
             sensitivity: more-sensitive
-            # default alright but good to edit for trying different options
+            # Default alright but good to edit for trying different options
             coverage: 95.0
             pid: 90.0
-            # default almost needed, except for special cases
+            # Default almost needed, except for special cases
             exclude_dna: True
             exclude_rna: True

         refinement_cleanup:
-            # default as standart
+            # Default as standard
             check_dupl_reac: True
             check_dupl_meta: default
             remove_unused_meta: False
             remove_dupl_reac: True
             remove_dupl_meta: True
-            # current default means no gapfilling
+            # Current default means no gapfilling
             media_gap: null

         refinement_annotation:
-            # for KEGG pathway annotation
+            # For KEGG pathway annotation
             viaEC: False
             viaRC: False

         refinement_smoothing:
-            # useful
+            # Useful
             mcc: skip
             # ECG correction
             egc: null
-            # depend on organism (current: Klebsiella )
+            # Depend on organism (current: Klebsiella )
             dna_weight_frac: 0.023
             ion_weight_frac: 0.05

-        # validation:
+        # Validation:
-            # default should suffice
+            # Default should suffice

         analysis:
-            # default is currently only option
+            # Default is currently only option
             pc_based_on: id
-            # can be default but useful to edit
+            # Can be default but useful to edit
-            media_analysis: __USER__ # edit to fit a default media config file
+            media_analysis: __USER__ # Edit to fit a default media config file
             test_aa_auxotrophies: True
-            # perform pathway analysis with KEGG
+            # Perform pathway analysis with KEGG
             pathway: True

-    # options for performance
+    # Options for performance
     performance:
         threads: 2
-        # for the gapfilling, if iterations and chunk_size are set (not null)
+        # For the gapfilling, if iterations and chunk_size are set (not null)
         # use a heuristic for faster performance:
-        #     instead of using all reactions that can be added at once,
+        #     Instead of using all reactions that can be added at once,
         #     run x interations of gapfilling with n-size randomised chunks of reactions
         gapfilling:
             iterations: 3